Questions: [email protected]

 Race and Ethnicity - Efforts must be made to ensure that terms referring to race and ethnicity are those preferred by the group or person being referenced.
 Use caution as some terms may have stigmatizing, derogatory and negative connotations in particular groups and contexts.
 Terms such as “racialized” (e.g., racialized women) or “person of color” are often preferred.

-8- Non-Native English Speakers—English grammar and syntax must be understandable enough for the article to be reviewed and edited.
+8 - Non-Native English Speakers—English grammar and syntax must be understandable enough for the article to be reviewed and edited.
 Authors with limited English skills are encouraged to partner with a co-author whose first language is English or to write the article in their first language and have the article translated into English by a professional translator.
 We also suggest considering a translation/editing service to assist ESL authors.
-Here is a list of companies that provide these services:
+Here is a list of companies that provide these services.
+This list is not an endorsement and authors should research these and others on their own:

 11- Copyright Permissions- Work previously published must be so noted with a complete citation.
 If a copyright was obtained on the previously published work, written permission from the copyright holder must be submitted with the manuscript.
 Previously published work is not encouraged.

-Proposals for RDS Forums may be submitted at any time.
+Proposals for a RDS Special Themed Issue may be submitted at any time.
 Proposals must explore questions and themes from a disability studies perspective, and should have relevance to an international audience.

 Please allow up to 2 weeks from the submission of a proposal for a response from the Editors.

-All Forums must have at least two guest editors, but no more than four.
+All Special Themed Issues must have at least two guest editors, but no more than four.
 The designated lead guest editor is responsible for coordinating the initial review and preparing an overall summary statement on the initial decisions.

-Guest editors are expected to be professional and respectful in communications related to the RDS forum, at all points of the publication process: eliciting works for the Forum; responding to questions about the Forum; working with authors; preparing and delivering review comments and decisions.
+Guest editors are expected to be professional and respectful in communications related to the RDS Special Themed Issue, at all points of the publication process: eliciting works for the issue; responding to questions about the issue; working with authors; preparing and delivering review comments and decisions.

 All submitted works, reviews and decisions must be treated confidentially, and papers should not be shared beyond the guest editors.